-I have written lots on what it is like to be a child, lover or work colleague of someone who has NPD, but what is it like being a brother or sister ?
+I have written lots on what it is like to be a child, lover or work colleague of someone who has NPD, but what is it like being a sibling of a Narcissistic sister or brother?
 Every behaviour a narcissist commonly displays in the wider world: a need for attention, fragile ego, raging and manipulation, are all there but up close, loud and very personal.
 During childhood, it is very difficult to escape the effects of a narcissistic sibling but as an adult some distance may be achieved, but that comes at a price, a broken, disjointed family and difficult family gatherings.

 This ritual had been enacted many times over and will probably continue until one of them dies.
 Quiet by nature, Bob would never challenge his brother in such gatherings nor let on how much it hurt.
 At home however he like to smile and tell the story of 7-year-old Joe, some two years older than, walking along the riverbank, boasting of how he could swim.
 After several days of this Bob had had enough and pushed Joe in saying “Let’s see how you do it then !”Joe, who could not swim, nearly drowned and a neighbour heard his cries and pulled him out.
 Bob said the good hiding he got was worth it…

-The problem is for a sibling of a narcissist, there is no escape and the sibling may never realise that the problems they have experienced in their lives are not of their own making but that of their sibling and possibly their parents too.
-So what are the signs that your sibling is a narcissist ?
+The problem is for a narcissist sibling, there is no escape and the sibling may never realise that the problems they have experienced in their lives are not of their own making but that of their sibling and possibly their parents too.
+So what are the signs and characteristics that your sibling is a narcissist ?

 It is normal to want to share any success with your family.
 Passing an exam with a good grade, being picked for a team, orchestra or college production are all normal things to be proud of.
 But if you are the sibling of a narcissist, you dare not share.
 Your sibling will rage against you, belittling your achievement in comparison to something of his own.
 In some cases, the narcissistic sibling may even steal or damage any award but do it in such a sneaky way that their crime is undetectable to anyone but you.